sapiens/SqlFu/README.markdown

 });

 ```

+**Notes**
+* SqlServer type `rowversion` should be a byte[8] property of the POCO.
+* By default enums are considered ints, in order to store strings, the POCO property must be string.
+This limitation is because of how the c# compiler treats enums in an Expression (it always converts it to int).
+* But when mapping a result to POCO, `int` and `string` are automatically maped to enum without any configuration.

 #### The strongly typed table creator

 In order to create the needed tables in an organised manner (ex: part of a component which needs those tables) you can use the `ATypedStorageCreator<>` base class (one for each table).
 This is actual code from another library